Design Concepts for Standout Visuals

 Article 2 min

-Use the Three Cs of layout, composition, components and concept, to create effective designs and produce excellent layouts.
+Use the Three C's of layout – concept, component and composition – to create effective designs and produce excellent layouts.

-Components are the visual elements used within a design.
+A component is the visual element(s) used within a design.
 Examples of components include photos, illustrations, icons, typography, lines, decorations, borders and backgrounds.
 Choice and placement of the elements should be considered in relation to the total composition.
-Keep these text guidelines in mind:
+Keep the following guidelines in mind:

 Text

-• Size and space: Font should be spaced and sized appropriately for the product and message.
+• Size and space: Keeps font spaced and sized appropriately for the product and message.

 Imagery

-• Cropping: Use the cropping tool to zero in on the message.
+• Cropping: Uses the cropping tool to zero in on the message.

-• Color: Adjust the color within the image elements to establish visual interest, create a focal point or add variety (within the constraints of DoD ethics policies).
+• Color: Adjusts the color within the image elements to establish visual interest, create a focal point or add variety adhering to ethical DoW photo alterations

 Color and Value

-• Unify: Use color and value to bring your design together and create a theme.
+• Unify: Incorporates color and value to bring the design together and create a theme.

-• Energize: Bold decisions around color can add tension—when needed—to produce a more vibrant layout.
+• Energize: Involves incorporating decisions about color to add tension and produce a more vibrant layout, as needed.

 Design Choices

-• Connotation: Each element communicates a meaning and style, which should tie into the layout's overall theme, support the layout's purpose and help communicate the intended message.
+• Connotation: Communicates a meaning and style through elements that should tie into the layout's overall theme, support the purpose and help communicate the intended message.

-• Placement: Elements either serve as a focal point or support the main idea.
+• Placement: Positions elements to guide attention as a focal point or to support the main idea.

-This infographic is a design cheat sheet to enhance your understanding of the details that make up the three C's of layout: Composition, Components and Concept.
+This infographic is a design cheat sheet to enhance your understanding of the details that make up the Three C's of Layout: concept, component and composition.

-This infographic is a design cheat sheet to enhance your understanding of the details that make up the three C's of layout: Composition, Components and Concept.
+This infographic is a design cheat sheet to enhance your understanding of the details that make up the Three C's of Layout: concept, component and composition.

 Photo by: DINFOS PAVILION Team